 A qualified and practicing structural engineer will identify your needs.

-The engineer will identify the structural condition, load conditions, and other important factors.
+The engineer will also identify the structural conditions, load conditions, and other important factors.

 Based on these conditions, he/she will suggest the size, numbers, and locations of lally columns.

 Step 2: Getting Permits

 In most states, you will need building permits to install lally columns permanently.

 The approving agency will examine the structural report to verify your application for permanent construction.

 Following claim verification, they will physically inspect your structure to determine the validity of your application.